 - What should I do if I become pregnant while I’m taking Repatha?

-If you’re just starting treatment for high cholesterol, you may wish to read this article for tips on starting treatment.
-If you have this condition, you can also read about the latest advances in treatment and certain treatment options.
+If you’re just starting treatment for high cholesterol, you can refer to this article for tips on starting treatment.
+If you have this condition, you can also read about advances in treatment and certain treatment options.

 Disclaimer: Healthline has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.